BodinoMing/ielts/speaking.md

 **one**  the way that memories are formed and stored can vary from person to person.
 Some people may have a stronger ability to encode and retrieve memories from their childhood, while others may have more difficulty accessing these memories.

+it also should be noted that

 **two**, the emotional significance of childhood experiences can also affect how well they are remembered.
 People may be more likely to remember events that were particularly happy, sad, or meaningful to them.
-On the other hand, more mundane or routine experiences may be less likely to be remembered.
+On the other hand, more routine experiences may be less likely to be remembered.

 **What can people do to improve their memory?**